and-computers/HowToTweetEveryCommit/README.md

 ## ToDo

-automate manual steps of moving commits and editing files with a bash script
+- automate manual steps of moving commits and editing files with a bash script
+- automate the removal of the post commit hook, to turn off tweeting

 ## Contributing